-Members of PINC donated a record $150,000 to anti human-trafficking organization Breaking the Chains on Tuesday.
+Members of PINC donated a record $150,000 to anti human-trafficking organization Breaking the Chains this summer.
 Photo by Ram Reyes

 Philanthropy Inspired by the Needs of the Community (PINC) has set a new organizational record for fundraising.